DennisGicheru/styling-webpage-challenge/README.md

-styling webpage challenge using tailwind
+styling webpage challenge using tailwindcss and plain html